 Marek's Disease

 Marek's disease ('MD' or 'fowl paralysis') is a very common disease of chickens caused by a herpes virus.
-Marek's disease affects both commercial and backyard poultry and may result in death or severe production loss.
+Marek's disease affects both commercial and backyard poultry.
+It may result in death or severe production loss.
 The disease causes changes in many of the nerves and may cause tumours in major internal organs.

 Clinical Signs

 Young birds are most susceptible to infection.
-Most deaths from Marek's disease occur between 8 and 20 weeks of age, although in some cases the disease may be seen in birds as young as 3-4 weeks of age or as old as one year of age.
+Most deaths from Marek's disease occur between 8 and 20 weeks of age.
+In some cases the disease affects birds as young as 3-4 weeks of age or as old as one year of age.

 Diagnosis

 Veterinary examination is necessary to diagnose Marek's disease.
-The clinical signs, combined with post-mortem findings, will confirm the diagnosis in most cases, and, most importantly, rule-out other diseases.
+The diagnosis can often be made through clinical signs and post-mortem findings.
 Enlargement of nerves such as the sciatic nerve are commonly seen at post-mortem.
 Changes in one or more internal organs may also be observed.

-A different viral disease known as lymphoid leucosis also causes tumours in organs, but does not cause paralysis.
-It is usually seen in birds over 16 weeks of age, whereas Marek's disease is commonly seen in younger chickens.
+Lymphoid leucosis is another viral disease.
+It causes tumours in organs.
+It does not cause paralysis.
+It usually affects birds older than 16 weeks.
+Marek’s disease is more common in younger chickens.

 Methods of Spread

 Marek's disease virus occurs commonly wherever chickens are raised.
-The virus is highly infectious and once introduced into a flock it spreads rapidly to unvaccinated birds, so that most chickens in an unvaccinated flock become infected.
+The virus is highly infectious.
+Once introduced into a flock it spreads rapidly, infecting most of the unvaccinated birds.

-Infected chickens carry the virus for life whether they develop the disease or not, and continue to shed the virus for long periods.
-The virus is shed from the feather follicles and spreads readily in fluff and dust, gaining entry when the bird breathes infected dust particles.
-This material can also be carried by people and equipment.
+The virus is shed from the feather follicles.
+It spreads readily in fluff and dust, gaining entry when the bird breathes infected dust particles.

-The virus can survive in the environment for as long as several months at room temperature.
-It is not spread from the hen to the chicken through the egg.
+The virus can also be moved by people or on equipment.
+It can survive in the environment for as long as several months at room temperature.
+It is not spread from the hen to the chicks through the egg.

 Treatment